dthain/opsys-sp24/syllabus.md

 Please refrain from using your laptops for non-class activities, since this [tends to distract others](https://www.insidehighered.com/news/2018/07/27/class-cellphone-and-laptop-use-lowers-exam-scores-new-study-shows) as well as yourself.
 Let's use this time to work together instead.

-Each class meeting will be recorded using Panopto and made available on Canvas.
-Recordings are intended as a **back-up option** so that you can catch up if you are out sick, travelling for an interview, or just need a review.
-However, watching the videos is not a good substitute for regular attendance.
-Recordings typically only capture the front of the classroom and the instructor's voice, but may also incidentally record students during class, or shortly before and after class.
-If you have any concerns about what has been recorded, please see the instructor.

-**Note: Sharing any part of class recordings outside of the university is absolutely prohibited and may result in disciplinary action.**
+The class will not be recorded, so plan accordingly.

 ## Grading

-The course grade will be based on six programming projects, one homework, a midterm, and a final exam.
+The course grade will be based on six programming projects, four homeworks, a midterm, and a final exam.
 For each assignment, a numeric grade will be assigned.
 Grades will be made available in Canvas.
 Projects and homeworks are 60% of the course grade, chapter notes are 10%, and the midterm and final exam are each 15%.
 At the end of the semester, number grades will be converted to letter grades: 90/80/70 are the usual cutoffs for A/B/C grades, respectively.
 The instructor will exercise discretion on borderline grades, or to account for a trend of increasing/decreasing grades throughout the semester.

 If you believe an error has been made in grading an item, please bring it to the attention of the TA who graded it within seven days of receiving it.
 (The TA who graded it knows the details best, and so can give you the best explanation.)
 Factual and clerical errors will of course be cheerfully corrected.
 If you are unsatisfied with the TA's explanation, you may appeal to the instructor.
 After seven days, graded items are final and will not be revisited.

-Late assignments are not generally accepted.
-However, each student may use **one late pass** for one assignment during the semester.
-To exercise this option, please email the instructor prior to the deadline.
-The late pass will give you an extension of one week on the assignment.
-(Cannot be used for the final assignment.)

-## Campus Health and Safety

-At the time of writing, classes are to be conducted in person normally, with masking precautions.
-Of course, we may need to adjust if the campus situation changes.

-If you have a mild illness (or are required to quarantine as a precaution) then you should make use of the classroom recordings and continue to complete assignments in the ordinary way.
-Office hours will be available by Zoom if needed.
-If you have a more serious illness, then please contact the instructor when you are able, and we will make alternate arrangements.
+**Late assignments are not accepted.**  Plan accordingly and start work well before each deadline.
+You may submit partially complete code at multiple points prior to the deadline, so there is no reason not to turn in **something** for each deadline.
+If you happen to fall behind and miss a deadline, then let it go and focus your efforts on the next assignment.

 ## Academic Code of Honor